hpe-dev-incubator/hpe-dev-portal/content/platform/zerto/home.md

 Zerto for Kubernetes (Z4K) enables continuous backup, disaster recovery, and long-term retention for stateful and stateless Kubernetes applications running on-premises or in the cloud.

-Learn more by watching Zerto for Kubernetes Overview (https://www.youtube.com/watch?v=EIQcOIcbBwU) or going to https://www.zerto.com/solutions/workloads-and-applications/zerto-for-kubernetes/
+Learn more by watching Zerto for Kubernetes Overview

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EIQcOIcbBwU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+or going to our [solution page](https://www.zerto.com/solutions/workloads-and-applications/zerto-for-kubernetes/).

 Follow along with on the [Z4K GitHub page](https://github.com/ZertoPublic/Z4K/blob/main/docs/DeployingZertoForK8S.md) to enjoy disaster recovery and data mobility of your K8s applications.

 ### Zerto In Cloud (ZIC) for AWS

 Zerto in Cloud (ZIC) for AWS provides orchestrated disaster recovery of EC2 instances across AWS regions and zones.
-Linked to our GitHub here are the Terraform files you can use to start experimenting with ZIC for AWS.
+Linked to our [GitHub](https://github.com/ZertoPublic/ZIC-AWS) are the Terraform files you can use to start experimenting with ZIC for AWS.

 Ready to learn more?
 Read the ZIC for AWS datasheet

 Looking to try Zerto out?
-Sign up for our Hands on Labs!
+Sign up for our [Hands on Labs! ](https://www.zerto.com/myzerto/labs)

 Have any questions on Zerto?
 Send us an email to zertotm@hpe.com